“Let us awake, let us arise… We can do anything, as soon as we learn the lesson of unity.”– Maggie Lena Walker

 Faith Elizabeth (“Liza”) Walker Mickens

 Faith Elizabeth (“Liza”) Walker Mickens is the great-great-granddaughter of Maggie Lena Walker.
 She has been a family spokesperson speaking about Mrs. Walker’s history and legacy since she was 5 years old.
 She is a graduate from James Madison University’s class of 2019 with a major in Communication Studies and a concentration in Public Relations.
 During her time on campus she was a Student Ambassador, a Global Ambassador, and a Diversity Educator.

 Chloe McKenzie is a wealth literacy expert, leader for wealth justice, and bestselling author.
 She advises institutions and Fortune 500 companies on how to fight for wealth justice through wealth literacy; and how to attract and retain new and more diverse clientele through more accessible and inclusive financial practices.
 She is also the CEO of BlackFem, Inc., a nonprofit with the mission to transform school-based learning so that girls of color in underserved communities are empowered with skills, habits, and resources to build and sustain wealth.
 Her best-selling book, The Activist Investor: Next Gen Playbook to Dismantle Oppressive Business Models, teaches the next generation of investors how to trade stocks like a community activist.

-Walker was elected as Right Worthy Grand Secretary of The Independent Order of St. Luke.
+Walker elected Grand Secretary of The Independent Order of St. Luke

-Walker became the country’s first African American female bank president.
+Walker became the country’s first Black female bank president

-To keep her bank alive, Walker merged the St. Luke bank with another black-owned bank.
+Walker merged the St. Luke bank with another Black-owned bank